- Is there a place to take a day ride on horseback?

 - Where can we see the elk?

-Depending on the time of year, you may see them next to the road on each end of town.
-During much of the winter you can see them from the East Fork Road.
+Depending on the time of year, you may see them next to the road at each end of town.
+You can see them from the East Fork Road during much of the winter.

 - Where can you see the petroglyphs?

-Petroglyphs are located on Trail Lake Road.
+Petroglyphs are hidden gems located on Trail Lake Road.
 Both the Dubois Museum and the National Bighorn Sheep Center offer guided tours with fascinating information about them.

 - Where can you get rentals?